mgoldey/q-e/README.md

 * examples in test - run all using make
 * NEW EPCDFT CARD for multiple constraints (all hirshfield for now)

-* Example CARD INPUT
+* Example CARD INPUT:

-* &EPCDFT
+* EPCDFT
-*   !
-Number of constraints, tolerance, delta_fld, update the potential every this many steps and at self consistency (default=40)
 * 1 1e-4 1e-2 20
-*   !
-*   ! type of constraint, acceptor start, acceptor end, donor start, donor end, number of electrons, initial lagrange multiplier guess
 * delta_charge 13 13 1 12 1.0 0.21
-* /
+*
+* Number of constraints, tolerance, delta_fld, update the potential every this many steps and at self consistency (default=40)
+* type of constraint, acceptor start, acceptor end, donor start, donor end, number of electrons, initial lagrange multiplier guess

 ### PP Flags ###
 * Using plot_num = 12 will plot the weight times the lagrange multiplier (read from successful run)